 5. Wild Shore Delamere

-Wild Shore Delamere offers a safe and secure environment for open water swimming, making it an ideal place for beginners wanting to try wild swimming near Manchester as well as those training for events or endurance triathlons.
+Wild Shore Delamere is a water-based adventure hub, offering a safe and secure environment for open water swimming.
+This is a good option for those new to wild swimming or if you’re a regular nature lover looking to for a fun day out near Manchester.
 Safety instructors on stand-up paddleboards and rest pontoons are available throughout the course to ensure your well-being.
-They have a 400m and 750m loop available, so you can do as much or as little as you like.
+They have wakeboarding as well as a 400m and 750m loop available in their inflatable aqua-park, so you can do as much or as little as you like.
 You do need to wear a hat and tow float though!
-Open water sessions take place on Wednesdays from 5pm to 7pm, Saturdays from 10am to 12pm, and Sundays from 5pm to 7pm.
-It costs £6 to swim too, which you can book online!
+Open water sessions take place on Wednesdays from 12pm to 7pm, Saturdays from 10am to 12pm, and Sundays from 5pm to 7pm.
+It costs £6 to swim too, which you can book online, as well as other events on their website like Ladies Nights and wakeboarding Jam sessions!